 This course is designed to meet the training and skills needs for anyone who works, travels or spends time in rural or wilderness areas.
 By understanding how to prepare for trips, follow wilderness ethics guidelines, and use or construct outdoor equipment, the student will be better prepared to meet the demands of the outdoor environment.
 The student will learn wilderness-specific first aid techniques, including completing a physical exam, treating wounds and head/neck/spinal injuries, dealing with heat- and cold-related illnesses, caring for major injuries, and evacuating the backcountry.
 The student will learn how to signal for help when phones are not available and create crude shelters for protection from the elements.
 There will be an optional capstone overnight backpacking trip to cement the newly learned skills in an outdoor environment.
 Upon successful completion of classroom and skill components, the student will be eligible to receive the American Red Cross Wilderness First Aid certification.
 There is a charge for Red Cross instructional materials and certification fee.
 No prerequisite.
 Offered every spring.

 This is a laboratory based course that allows the student to explore topics relating to exercise and exercise training.
 Topics will range from one-week investigations of short-term responses to exercise to multi-week investigations of exercise training effects on a variety of cardiovascular and musculoskeletal variables.
 Students will develop methodology for investigating the effect of exercise on selected aspects of human anatomy and physiology.
 The student will use monitored, in-class exercise participation and exercise testing as a means to assimilate objective data regarding physical response to exercise and build conclusions based on the results of self-testing.
 No prerequisite.
-Offered every spring.
+Offered occasionally.

 Due to the nature of physical education, health and sport studies at Kenyon, individual studies are rarely approved and only under extenuating circumstances.
 They will be approved by formal petition to the coordinator for physical education and lifetime fitness.
 Documentation of the circumstances justifying a proposed individual study must be included with the petition.
 You will work closely with your mentor to develop a course syllabus.
 The syllabus must outline a schedule of weekly meetings, weekly readings and a set of assignments, which is to include one to two 10-page papers, depending on the amount of credit to be awarded, and a 15-20 minute presentation.
 All materials must be submitted to the coordinator for physical education and lifetime fitness prior to the first day of the semester.
 For complete guidelines and requirements to submit a petition, please contact the coordinator for physical education and lifetime fitness.
 Petitions without verifiable need will be declined.
 Individual studies in health and sport studies are intended to provide the student with the opportunity to pursue an independent investigation of a topic of special interest not covered, or not covered in depth, in the current curriculum.
 Individual studies will be worth 0.13 or 0.25 units only.
 Students may receive credit for no more than one individual study in the department.
 This credit does not count toward the total of 0.50 physical education credits allowable toward graduation.
 Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek departmental approval before the registrar’s deadline.
 No prerequisite.